Why do we rarely get the desired result when we go on a quick weight loss diet?

-Herbal tea and water: These are the drinks that will help with weight loss, especially green tea.
+Herbal tea and water: These drinks will help with weight loss, especially green tea.

-Water: As the body is made up of 90% water water its not wonder that it has so many health benefits.
-Our body is made up of 90% water
+Water: As the body is made up of 90% water, it’s no wonder that it has many health benefits.

-Caffeine drinks: These play havoc with blood sugar and energy levels, although caffeine is not a carbohydrate it can restrict weight loss.
+Caffeinated drinks: These play havoc with blood sugar and energy levels.
+Although caffeine is not a carbohydrate, it can restrict weight loss.

 Caffeine stimulates the pancreas to secrete a small amount of insulin, particularly in those prone to hyperinsulinism, which is why caffeine should be limited.

-If you tend to lose energy throughout the day, this could be due to the fact that your blood sugar levels are low and you are suffering from the effects of hypoglycemia, in which case, if you can’t give up coffee, opt for decaffeinated coffee instead.
+If you tend to lose energy throughout the day, this could be because your blood sugar levels are low and you are suffering from the effects of hypoglycemia, in which case, if you can’t give up coffee, opt for decaffeinated coffee instead.

-Interestingly though, coffee like the Europeans make it is not as dangerous as you may think!
-This is due to the high pressure of steam that causes the coffee to release its flavor in its concentrated form, without releasing to much caffeine.
+Interestingly though, coffee-like the Europeans make it is not as dangerous as you may think, this is due to the high pressure of steam that causes the coffee to release its flavour in its concentrated form, without releasing too much caffeine.

-Alcohol, tea and coffee: The bottom line is that these are all socially accepted drugs. which have an antidepressant, stimulant effect on the body.
+Alcohol, tea, and coffee: The bottom line is that these are all socially accepted drugs, which have an antidepressant effect on the body.

-When we are young we are able to eliminate these toxins easily, as we get older, the effects accumulate in fat stores, this causes toxins to hang around, that are difficult to eliminate.
+When we are young, we can eliminate these toxins easily.
+As we get older, the effects accumulate in fat stores, causing toxins to hang around that are difficult to eliminate.

-In its natural form, fiber helps balance blood sugar levels, reduces cholesterol and binds to estrogen, so the body can excrete it more efficiently.
+In its natural form, fibre helps balance blood sugar levels, reduces cholesterol, and binds to estrogen so that the body can excrete it more efficiently.